 The sunrise is a no-kidding fantastic event.

-The average room rate for a 4 star hotel in Mt.
+The average room rate for a 4-star hotel in Mt.
 Huangshan usually starts from $160 and over $200 in holidays.
 Although seemingly expensive compared to the hotels near the mountain, the price is still a bargain.
 Reckon how much you have to pay a night in many of your country’s National Park, maybe from $220 and up?
 The scenery of Mt.
-Huangshan is no less magnificent yet the accommodation fare remains reasonable for its wonder location, don’t you call it a bargain?
+Huangshan is no less magnificent yet the accommodation fare remains reasonable for its wonderful location, don’t you call it a bargain?